Home Machine Tool Archive Machine Tools For Sale & Wanted

 Aciera F3 Precision Universal Miller

-Aciera F1 Aciera F4 Aciera F5 Aciera F12
+Aciera F1 Aciera F2 Aciera F4 Aciera F5 Aciera F11 Aciera F12

-Aciera F Series precision milling machines were eventually to be built in several versions: the first, in 1943, was the tiny, super-accurate F12; this was followed in the late 1940s by the long-lived and very popular F1 and (rare) F2 - with both designed for clock, watch and instrument work.
+Aciera F Series precision milling machines were eventually to be built in several versions: the first, in the 1930s was the F11 followed, in 1943, by the quite different and super-precision F12; after this, in the late 1940s, came the long-lived and very popular F1 and (rare) F2 - with both designed for clock, watch and instrument work.
 Larger machines were the more general-purpose F3, F4 and F5 models.
 In addition, by the early 1970s, a limited number of production variants were also being manufactured designated F1N, F1h, F1NC, F3EC and F5NC.

 *Proof of the type's success - the genus